 In Utah, all motorboats and PWC are required to carry owner’s or operator’s liability insurance when operated on Utah waters.
 Motorboats equipped with engines less than 50 horsepower and airboats are exempt.
 It is illegal to operate a PWC on Utah waters without the required insurance.

-Utah’s boat insurance policy requires following minimum coverage limits per occurrence:
+Utah’s boat insurance policy requires the following minimum coverage limits per occurrence:

 - $25,000 for bodily injury per person.